ebullient/ttrpg-convert-cli/docs/configuration.md

 # CLI Configuration guide

+> 🚀 Respect copyrights and support content creators; use only the sources you own.

 The Command Line Interface (CLI) provides a means to tailor data transformation using configuration files.
-These files, written in JSON or YAML, establish guidelines for how data is converted.

 In this guide, we'll walk through the configuration options and their practical uses.

-> 🚀 Respect copyrights and support content creators; use only the sources you own.
+You can configure the CLI with a JSON or YAML file, either instead of, or along with, command line parameters.
+See [examples/config](https://github.com/ebullient/ttrpg-convert-cli/tree/main/examples/config) for the general config file structure in both formats.

+> 📝 JSON and YAML are both file formats for storing data in useful and human-readable ways.
+>
+> - JSON: If you want to know why the `{}` and `[]` are used in the ways that they are you can read about json *objects* and *arrays* [here](https://www.toolsqa.com/rest-assured/what-is-json/)).
+> - YAML (Yet another markup language) is described by a [specification](https://yaml.org/spec/1.2/spec.html).
+Leading whitespace (indentation) matters.

 - [Overview](#overview)
 - [Select data sources with the `from` key](#select-data-sources-with-the-from-key)